 A family that plays together stays together!
-A father speaks about sports and fitness.
+Nandan Bal speaks about sports and his two daughters

 But he believes that one of his most enduring victories is inspiring fitness and the love for sports with his two daughters, successful in their own right today.
 He is passionate about fitness and sports and believes that a family that plays together stays fit together!

 Father's day is never done, and here he talks about the responsibility of fathers towards encouraging play and sports.